-The electrical system in your camper is designed for using both 120-volt AC (alternating current) and 12-volt DC (direct current) capabilities.
+The Electrical system in your recreational vehicle is designed for using both 120-volt AC (alternating current) and 12-volt DC (direct current) capabilities.
 All installations and designs are built to comply with safety requirements of ANSI standard 1192 National Electric Code.

-All campers manufactured by Braxton Creek RV have 30-amp.
+All coaches manufactured by Braxton Creek RV have 30-amp or optional 50-amp service.